 - Hot dog buns

 - Grill Sausage on a preheated grill for 15-20.
 In the last minute of grilling, add your hot dogs buns, to toast.

-While sausage is grilling, combine broccoli slaw mix, jalepeno, mustard, vinegar and oil.
+- While sausage is grilling, combine broccoli slaw mix, jalapeno, mustard, vinegar, and oil.
 Add salt and pepper, adjusting the seasoning to your tastes.
 Stir well.
 Set aside.

-Smear very softened cream cheese onto your toasted hot dog bun.
-Add sausage and pile on slaw mixture!
+- Divide softened cream cheese between the toasted hot dog buns.
+Add sausage and pile on slaw mixture.